 We defined the main sections of the app which would be: Search, List and Map view result Feed and Profile.

-Acts as a homepage where all the content would immediatley be visable for the users when opening the web or app.
+The content would immediatley be visable for the users when opening the web or app.

 We create a Search including the Feed so users can search but also take a look others users questions.